Posté par J.Dentler, le 3 novembre 2021;

 The Terra Foundation for American Art seeks to hire a PROGRAM OFFICER/DIRECTOR, ACADEMIC GRANTS & INITIATIVES.
 The position would be based in Terra Foundation’s Chicago or Paris office.

 ORGANIZATION The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
-To further cross-cultural . . . → En lire plus
+To . . . → En lire plus

 Open Session : National Network for the Study and Promotion of Latino Canadian Art and Latin American Art in Canada